-Each GKE node has a Cloud Identity and Access Management (Cloud IAM) Service Account associated with it.
-By default, nodes are given the Compute Engine default service account, which you can find by navigating to the Cloud IAM section of the Cloud Console.
+Each GKE node has an Identity and Access Management (IAM) Service Account associated with it.
+By default, nodes are given the Compute Engine default service account, which you can find by navigating to the IAM section of the Cloud Console.
 This account has broad access by default, making it useful to wide variety of applications, but it has more permissions than are required to run your Kubernetes Engine cluster.
 You should create and use a minimally privileged service account to run your GKE cluster instead of using the Compute Engine default service account.

 With the launch of Workload Identity, we suggest a more limited use case for the node service account.
 We expect the node service account to be used by system daemons responsible for logging, monitoring and similar tasks.
 Workloads in Pods should instead be provisioned Google identities with Workload Identity.

-The following commands create a Cloud IAM service account with the minimum permissions required to operate GKE:
+The following commands create an IAM service account with the minimum permissions required to operate GKE:

 To create the service account, download the following resource as

 [SA_NAME]with the name you want to use for the service account.